ItsVicky25/mana-script/README.md

 ## Acknowledgments

-- Thanks to all contributors who have helped shape this project
-- Inspired by modern scripting languages like JavaScript and Python
+- Inspired by modern scripting languages like JavaScript,c++ and Python